yakiimoninja/baiken/README.md

   - Example: `/hitboxes ky dp` = `/hitboxes KY dP`.

 - **Character searching.**
     - Characters can be found either using a part of their name, or any of the [nicknames](https://github.com/yakiimoninja/baiken/blob/main/data/nicknames.json) that exist.
-  - Example: `/frames Happy Chaos cs` = `/frames happy cs` = `/frames hc cs`.
+    - Example: `/moves Happy Chaos` = `/moves happy` = `/moves hc`.

 - **Move searching.**
     - Moves can be found either using a part of their name, their input, or any of the aliases that exist.
         - Example: `/frames Anji Needles` = `/frames Anji 236HP` = `/frames Anji ichi`.
     - Charged moves can be found with or without the use of `[]`.
         - Example `/frames may 46S` = `/frames may [4]6S`.
+    - All dots in move names are automatically ignored.
+        - Example: `/frames leo bts` = `/frames leo bt.S`.
     - For a fully charged dust attack the alias `5D!` can be used instead.
         - Example: `/frames chipp 5D!`.

-# Character specifics.
+- **Character specifics.**
     - **For normals that have levels like Nagoriyuki.**
         - Add the level number next to the normal.
         - For Level 1 `fS`: `/frames nago fs`.
         - For Level 2 `fS`: `/frames nago fs2`.
         - For Level 3 `fS`: `/frames nago fs3`.
-  - If it's a level 1 normal nothing needs to be added since it's the default state.
+        - For Level 1 normals nothing needs to be added since it's the default state.

     - **For specials that have levels like Goldlewis.**
         - Add the level number next to the special.
         - For Level 1 `Thunderbird`: `/frames gold Drone`.
         - For Level 2 `Thunderbird`: `/frames gold Drone 2`.
         - For Level 3 `Thunderbird`: `/frames gold Drone 3`.
         - The above is not always the case depending on the special move and alias used.
         - For Level 1 `Thunderbird`: `/frames gold D1`.
         - For Level 2 `Thunderbird`: `/frames gold D2`.
         - For Level 3 `Thunderbird`: `/frames gold D3`.
-  - See `/aliases gold` for more info on his aliases.
+        - See `/moves gold` for more info on his aliases.

     - **For Testament's different Grave Reaper versions use as shown.**
         - Regular version: `/frames testament 236S`.
         - Partially charged version: `/frames testament 236S!`.
         - Fully charged version: `/frames testament 236S!!`.
 #
 # Support.
 Support the project by donating here.